Unsigned Integers

 prefix.

-The number afterward tells you how many bits the Datatype costs to send over the network.
+The number afterward tells you how many bits the Datatype uses to represent values

 Size Index